spacemit-com/docs/en/device/boot.md

                 if (strcmp(cmd, part_name_t)){

-//Disable image compression by the brush tool
+//Disable image compression with the flash tool
-//buildroot-ext. you can directly change the partition_universal.json in the flashing package, note that the last line of the json format cannot contain commas diff --git a/board/spacemit/k1/partition_universal.json b/board/spacemit/k1/partition_universal.json index e02a1d0..e9da5a9 100644
+//buildroot-ext: You can directly modify the partition_universal.json file inside the flashing package.
+Make sure the last line in the JSON file does not have a trailing comma diff --git a/board/spacemit/k1/partition_universal.json b/board/spacemit/k1/partition_universal.json index e02a1d0..e9da5a9 100644
 --- a/board/spacemit/k1/partition_universal.json